kintone/experimental-new-plugin-sample/README.md

 #### Packaging from the Second Time Onwards

-You only have to execute this command.
+You only have to execute `build` command.

 ```bash
 npm run build